 Indicator Baseline Targets End of project Sources of verification Risks and assumptions development) as well as educational training for healthcare staff, which contains modules on HCWM.
 Center are open to embedding/revising HCWM related modules in their programmes.
-Risk : Low COMPONENT 3: Outcome 3.1: Strengthened IMPLEMENT MERCU A regulatory framework JRY WASTE MANAGEMEN In Kyrgyzstan, the management of T AND REDUCTION ACTIVITIES FO National action plan on the LCM of Hg containing R THE CITY OF BISHKEK Draft National Action Plan on LCM of Hg Assumption : The Ministry of Health policy and regulatory framework to enable the phase- out/down of mercury containing products and encourage Hg- pertaiing to the management of Mercury containing products is developing and available.
+Risk : Low COMPONENT 3: Outcome 3.1: Strengthened IMPLEMENT MERCU A regulatory framework JRY WASTE MANAGEMEN In Kyrgyzstan, the management of T AND REDUCTION ACTIVITIES FO National action plan on the LCM of Hg containing R THE CITY OF BISHKEK Draft National Action Plan on LCM of Hg Assumption : The Ministry of Health policy and regulatory framework to enable the phase- out/down of mercury containing products and encourage Hg- free or lower pertaiing to the management of Mercury containing products is developing and available.
 Mercury containing products is not being addressed, whether in the healthcare sector or any other sector.
-When products that contain Mercury break or need to be products developed.
-National standards/guidelines on the management, storage and disposal of mercury containing products developed for large public and private entities, as well as HCFs. containing products available.
+When products that contain Mercury break or need to be disposed of, such products developed.
+National standards/guidelines on the management, storage and disposal of mercury containing products developed for large public and private entities, as well as HCFs.
+MSP degree drafted containing products available.
 Draft national standards/guidelines on the management, storage and disposal of mercury containing products available.
-Draft MSP degree would be willing to start the phase-out of Mercury- containing thermometers.
-Assumption: The Ministry of Trade would be willing to free or lower level Hg products disposed of, such wastes are being discarded along with MSP degree drafted prescribing a phased approach/total phase-out prescribing a phased approach/total phase- out for the use of Hg- containing introduce import restriction on high- level Mercury
+Draft MSP degree prescribing a phased would be willing to start the phase-out of Mercury- containing thermometers.
+Assumption: The Ministry of Trade would be willing to introduce import level Hg products wastes are being discarded along with prescribing a phased approach/total phase-out approach/total phase- out for the use of Hg- containing restriction on high- level Mercury